-As the UK is no longer part of the EU, there are new restrictions in place that might affect the way you travel and the rights you have within the EU, Norway, Switzerland, Iceland or Liechtenstein.
-It’s important that you have all the correct travel documents and plan effectively before visiting an EU country.
+As the UK is no longer part of the EU, there are new restrictions in place that might affect the way you travel and the rights you have within the EU, Norway, Switzerland, Iceland, and Liechtenstein.
+It’s important that you have all of the correct travel documents and that you plan effectively before visiting an EU country.

 If you are a UK citizen visiting an EU country for only a short period of time (eg for a two-week holiday), you will likely not be required to have a visa.

 UK citizens are allowed to enter and stay for up to 90 days in the EU within a 180-day period.
-This means that from the date that travellers first enter any EU country, they are permitted to remain there or travel to other EU countries for a maximum of 90 days.
+This means that, from the date that travellers first enter any EU country, they are permitted to remain there or travel to other EU countries for a maximum of 90 days within any consecutive 180 days.
 For country-specific information, you should check the visa requirements of your destination on the UK Government’s foreign travel advice page.

-If you plan to stay in the EU beyond the 90-day period (eg to study or work in that country), you may need to apply for a visa or permit.
+If you plan to stay in the EU for longer than 90 days within a 180-day period (eg to study or work in an EU country), you may need to apply for a visa or permit.
 Please note that individual EU countries may have their own additional requirements for individuals travelling on business.

-Before entering an EU country, you should make sure that your passport is valid for at least 6 months on the date of travel, and less than 10 years old.
+Before entering an EU country you should, as a general rule, make sure that your passport is valid for at least 6 months on the date of travel and is less than 10 years old.
 The precise amount of time you must have left on your passport (ie before it expires) differs depending on which country you are visiting.
 Check the UK Government’s foreign travel advice for country-specific information.

 Entering the EU

 When you arrive at your destination country in the EU, the border control authorities may require you to:

-- use separate lanes from EU, EEA and Swiss citizens when queueing at passport checking lanes
+use separate lanes from EU, European Economic Area (EEA) and Swiss citizens when queueing for passport checks

 Driving in the EU